 People with type 1 diabetes need to monitor their blood sugar levels.
-Without proper diet, exercise, and insulin therapy, a person with type 1 diabetes could suffer health complications.
+Without proper diet, exercise, and insulin therapy, a person with type 1 diabetes could experience health complications.

 - vision problems

-- high blood pressure, which increases risk for heart attack, stroke, and poor circulation
+- high blood pressure, which increases the risk for heart attack, stroke, and poor circulation

 - kidney damage